 Credit Facility 1 is for general corporate and operating purposes, including capital spending on new and renovated restaurants, bearing interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%, principal repaid in one bullet repayment on July 6, 2018.
 A standby fee of 0.65% is charged on the undrawn balance of Credit Facility 1.
-Credit Facility 1 may be repaid and reborrowed at any time during the term of the Credit Agreement.
+Provided SIR is in compliance with the Credit Agreement, the principal amount of Credit Facility 1 may be repaid and reborrowed at any time during the term of the Credit Agreement.
 Credit Facility 2 bears interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%.
 The initial advance on Credit Facility 2 is repayable in quarterly instalments of \$0.5 million, with the remaining outstanding principal balance due on July 6, 2018.
 Subsequent advances on Credit Facility 2 may be requested (subject to availability and lender approval), in minimum multiples of \$1.0 million, annually on the anniversary of the closing date of the Credit Agreement (July 6), to finance capital spending on new and renovated restaurants.
-Each subsequent advance will be repayable in equal quarterly instalments based on a five year amortization, with the remaining outstanding principal balance due on July 6, 2018.
+Each subsequent advance will be repayable in equal quarterly instalments based on a five year amortization, with the remaining outstanding principal spending on new and renovated restaurants.